This website uses cookies. Find out more in our Privacy Policy.

 Energy and Climate Action

-Since 2018, the college had reduced its carbon footprint by 30% and we are on track for 50% reduction by 2022.
 You can track our progress on the Second Nature website here.

 A climate action plan (CAP) is a roadmap for how an institution will reduce its net carbon emissions to zero over a certain period of time.
-Universities and colleges generate carbon emissions from their infrastructure, specifically by purchasing fossil fuel energy, utilizing greenhouse gas-emitting refrigerants, and 'indirect' sources like travel for study abroad and daily commuting.
+Universities and colleges generate carbon emissions from their infrastructure, specifically by purchasing fossil fuel energy, utilizing greenhouse gas-emitting refrigerants, and 'indirect' sources, like travel for study abroad and daily commuting.

 The order of these actions is vital.
 First, we reduce our total energy demand by energy conservation (education) and energy efficiency (equipment upgrades).
 Then, we purchase renewable energy to transition our energy consumption to clean sources.
-Finally, we purchase carbon credits to offset the portion of our footprint we cannot avoid with efficiency, conservation, or renewables.
+Finally, we purchase community-focused, local carbon credits to offset the portion of our footprint we cannot avoid with efficiency, conservation, or renewables.

 The commitment, since then, has evolved into the Climate Leadership Commitment facilitated by the non-profit organization Second Nature.
 The transformation, however, did not only come in the form of a name change.
 We have also committed ourselves to setting a resilience strategy for our community, in conjunction with the City of Decatur.
 Despite challenges like campus community growth, and lack of innovative and robust renewable energy programs in Georgia, we have made significant progress toward our goal to reduce our net campus carbon footprint to zero.